Third Places: 15 Calm Hangouts for a Better Social Life Outside Home and Work

 Numbers in action: Put 2–3 free days on your calendar at the start of the month so you’re not defaulting to restaurants when boredom hits.

-5) A walking route that ends at a cheap treat
+5) A walking route that ends at a small treat

 Not a full meal.
 A treat.